dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dbcontext-creation.md

 ---
 Design-time DbContext Creation
 ==============================
-Some of the EF Tools commands require a DbContext instance to be created at design time.
-There are various ways the tools will try an do this.
+Some of the EF Tools commands require a DbContext instance to be created at design time (for example, when running Migrations commands).
+There are various ways the tools will try and do this.

 From application services
 -------------------------